gudnuf/cln_nwc/README.md

 Allows you to create permissioned connections between your node and apps.
 Payment requests are sent over relays to your node.

 ⚠️⚠️ Not production ready!
-Use at your own risk ⚠️⚠️
+Use at your own risk.
+Private Key is hardcoded xD ⚠️⚠️

 ## Starting the Plugin